Breastfeeding

 Possible latching problems and solutions

-Before we can discuss the potential latching issues, is important to have an idea of what a proper latch is.
+Before we discuss the potential latching issues, it is essential to know what a proper latch is.

 Proper Latch

-You’ll know you’ve got a proper latch if your baby’s chin and tip of her nose are touching your breast.
+You’ll know you have a proper latch if your baby’s chin and the tip of her nose touch your breast.

 You’ll also notice the baby’s lips have a good mouth full of your breast instead of just your nipple.